 Data

-The Ethnic Power Relations (EPR) data set identifies all politically relevant ethnic groups and their access to state power in every country of the world from 1946 to 2005.
-It includes annual data on 733 groups and codes the degree to which their representatives hold executive-level state power — from total control of the government to overt political discrimination.
-The EPR dataset was produced in collaboration with researchers from the ETH Zürich.
+Ethnic Power Relations (EPR) Version 3 identifies all politically relevant ethnic groups and their access to state power in every country of the world from 1946 to 2010.
+It includes annual data on almost 800 groups and codes the degree to which their representatives hold executive-level state power — from total control of the government to overt political discrimination.

 FROM EMPIRE TO NATION-STATE (REPLICATION DATA)